Master of Science (M.Sc.)

 Information on Degree Program

-The master's program in “Health Science – Prevention and Health Promotion” deals in greater depth with the bio-psycho-social approach to health.
-Of central significance here is the WHO’s definition of health: "a complete state of physical, mental and social well-being, and not merely the absence of disease or infirmity."
+The Master’s program in “Health Science – Prevention and Health Promotion” deals in greater depth with the bio-psycho-social approach to health.
+Of central significance here is the WHO’s definition of health: “a complete state of physical, mental and social well-being, and not merely the absence of disease or infirmity.”
 The degree program therefore focuses on the areas of health promotion and of prevention.

-This specialization results for the current stage of development in which the health service finds itself: demographic change along with rising longevity, an increase in diseases of civilization, and mental abnormalities are causing the demands placed on health care specialists to change.
+This specialization results from the current stage of development in which the health service finds itself: demographic change along with rising longevity, an increase in diseases of civilization, and mental abnormalities are causing the demands placed on health care specialists to change.

 The significance of the health of every individual will continue to increase in a society where people tend to live longer, as will the significance of strategic interventions.
 This requires strategic development to reinforce individual resources, healthy diets, and specific physical activities that are suited to a given age group.
 In the process, a multidisciplinary approach must give due consideration to issues of gender and diversity, which must in turn be incorporated into communications skills and aired in society.
 In this way, groups such as those within companies can also be reached, as well as individuals.
-Therefore, this master's program does not only deal in theoretical terms with strategies from the sciences of nutrition, physical exercise, and psychology, but also enables students to deal with people facing various risk factors, or with groups of patients with very different diseases, in the context of interdisciplinary research projects.
+Therefore, this Master’s program does not only deal in theoretical terms with strategies from the sciences of nutrition, physical exercise, and psychology, but also enables students to deal with people facing various risk factors, or with groups of patients with very different diseases, in the context of interdisciplinary research projects.

 For a comprehensive description of the program, please refer to the degree program documentation:

-Graduates will be able to transmit scientific learning to specific target groups and thus contribute to a healthy society.
+Graduates will be able to transmit scientific expertise to specific target groups and thus contribute to a healthy society.
 Their interdisciplinary knowledge enables them to combine health promotion and prevention strategies for individuals and groups.
 The holistic approach allows a transfer of specialist knowledge in health, nutrition, and psychology to socially relevant issues.
 Graduates will be able to choose, develop and foster customized strategies to increase resilience of the chosen target groups with respect to concepts of participation and diversity.
 They have the knowledge to develop, organize and implement best-practice concepts for health promotion involving social, cultural, and behavior-based factors.

 Additionally, their advanced knowledge in field and laboratory research permits them to develop, implement and evaluate study designs independently.
 They are experts in assessing costs, values, and efficiency of international health programs, and evaluating feasibility studies.
 They are able to judge health concepts and programs with regard to international quality standards.
 Their expert knowledge and experience permits development of evidence-based principles for enhanced health strategies in consideration of guidelines of good (clinical) practice and ethical aspects.
 This approach can be adapted to different settings (e.g. kindergarten, companies), populations, and age groups.
 Moreover, graduates are qualified to implement latest research results in the frame of translational research due to quality standards.